The Inward Investment and International Taxation Review: Indonesia

 - the total amount of all shares repurchased by the PT, and the pledge of shares or the fiduciary encumbrance over the shares held by the PT or other companies, or both, whose shares, directly or indirectly owned by the PT, do not exceed 10 per cent of the issued capital of the PT, unless provided otherwise in capital market laws and regulations.

-For tax purposes, the payment by a PT to a shareholder for purchasing the shares owned by such shareholder in the PT will be treated in the same manner as a distribution of dividends to a shareholder.
+For tax purposes, the payment by a PT to a shareholder for purchasing the shares owned by such a shareholder in the PT will be treated in the same manner as a distribution of dividends to a shareholder.

 Acquisition structures, restructuring and exit charges